varnishcache/varnish-cache/doc/sphinx/phk/ssl_again.rst

 it takes a lot more skill to look into a SSL connection than a plaintext HTTP connection.

-"Sunshine is said to be the best of disinfectantants" wrote supreme court justice Brandeis, SSL Everywhere puts all traffic in the shade.
+"Sunshine is said to be the best of disinfectants" wrote supreme court justice Brandeis, SSL Everywhere puts all traffic in the shade.

 Poul-Henning, 2015-04-28